7 Stretches to Relieve Back Pain

-- To keep your balance and to stretch better, grab onto your right knee with both of your hands.
+- Raise your body and left knee.
+The top of your left foot should keep touching the floor.
+To keep your balance and to stretch better, grab onto your right knee with both of your hands.

-This is an exercise that is used a lot in pilates.
+They call this the cat exercise because it resembles a cat stretching.
+This is something that cats do after sleeping or sitting for a long time.
+This is an exercise that’s used a lot in pilates.
 It’s also used in rehabilitation exercises because it helps to make your spine flexible and stretches the muscles in your back.

 - Kneel on the floor with both knees.
 Put the palms of your hands on the floor in front of you and your toes on the floor behind you.

 - Keep your back straight for a few seconds.
 Then, arch your back.
-Hold this position for a few seconds.

-- Then, arch your back the opposite way, stretching your stomach.
+- Hold this position for a few seconds.
+Then, arch your back the opposite way, stretching your stomach.

-- Repeat this multiple times.
+- Repeat multiple times.

-Full back stretch
+7. Full back stretch